2 Days in Lisbon – Lisbon Travel Blog

 Locals are starting to protest to the city that there are simply too many tourists.
 Their streets are beginning to get overcrowded.
 The biggest complaint that I heard was that those who live in the city centre (particularly those near the castle) can no longer get on the trams to go about their day to day life because those trams are full of visitors, eager to have the experience of riding one of Lisbon’s vintage trams.
 But this is just one symptom of a bigger problem.

 The cruise terminal has been given recent approval to expand by the government and city of Lisbon, and one has to wonder: how long is it before the Venice Syndrome sets in.
 Creating responsible travel in Lisbon looks set to be a challenge.

 It’s certainly not that taking trams is bad.
 A key part of responsible travel, and no less so in Lisbon, is to take public transportation wherever possible.
 The message is to be aware that visitor numbers are starting to put pressure on this city.

 Resolution to this problem cannot come from travellers alone, although it does help for us to be aware of the issue.
 Avoiding Airbnbs and choosing hotels instead (see our recommendations above) helps to avoid the issue of inflated property prices and locals being pushed out.

 Ultimately, the city authorities and tourist boards need to weigh up what is best for their city, take action accordingly, and resolve issues of poor planning.
 One must hope that Lisbon won’t wait until that time is too far in the past.
 For further perspective on the problem, this article lends additional perspective.

 Have you been to Lisbon?
 Did you find it overcrowded?
 What did you love the most?
-Let me know in the comments below.
+Let us know in the comments below.

 Pin this Post on Pinterest!